The Sun (United Kingdom): World Cup 2014 free issue

 On 12 and 13 June 2014, to tie in with the beginning of the 2014 World Cup football tournament, a free special issue of The Sun was distributed by the Royal Mail to 22 million homes in England.
 The promotion, which did not include a Page 3 topless model, was announced in mid-May and was believed to be the first such freesheet issued by a UK national newspaper.
 The boycott in Merseyside following the newspaper's coverage of the Hillsborough disaster in 1989 meant that copies were not dispatched to areas with a Liverpool postcode.
 Royal Mail employees in Merseyside and surrounding areas were given special dispensation by their managers to allow them not to handle the publication "on a case by case basis".

-The main party leaders, David Cameron, Nick Clegg and Ed Miliband, were all depicted holding a copy of the special issue in publicity material.
+The main party leaders (David Cameron, Nick Clegg, and Ed Miliband) were all depicted holding a copy of the special issue in publicity material.
 Miliband's decision to pose with a copy of The Sun received a strong response.
-Organisations representing the relatives of Hillsborough victims described Miliband's action as an "absolute disgrace" and he faced criticism too from Liverpool Labour MPs and the city's Labour Mayor, Joe Anderson.
-A statement was issued on 13 June explaining that Miliband "was promoting England's bid to win the World Cup", although "he understands the anger that is felt towards the Sun over Hillsborough by many people in Merseyside and he is sorry to those who feel offended."
+Organisations representing the relatives of Hillsborough victims described Miliband's action as an "absolute disgrace", and he faced criticism too from Liverpool Labour MPs and the city's Labour Mayor, Joe Anderson.
+A statement was issued on 13 June explaining that Miliband "was promoting England's bid to win the World Cup" although "he understands the anger that is felt towards the Sun over Hillsborough by many people in Merseyside and he is sorry to those who feel offended".
 Promoted as "an unapologetic celebration of England", the special issue of The Sun ran to 24 pages.

 Collapse of Tulisa's trial for drug offences

 On 2 June 2013, The Sun on Sunday ran a front-page story on singer-songwriter Tulisa.
 The front page read: "Tulisa's cocaine deal shame"; this story was written by The Sun On Sunday's undercover reporter Mahzer Mahmood, who had previously worked for the News of the World.
 It was claimed that Tulisa introduced three film producers (actually Mahmood and two other Sun journalists) to a drug dealer and set up an £800 deal.
 The subterfuge involved conning the singer into believing that she was being considered for a role in an £8 million Bollywood film.

-At her subsequent trial, the case against Tulisa collapsed at Southwark Crown Court in July 2014, with the judge commenting that there were "strong grounds" to believe that Mahmood had lied at a pre-trial hearing and tried to manipulate evidence against the co-defendant Tulisa.
+At her subsequent trial, the case against Tulisa passed out at Southwark Crown Court in July 2014, with the judge commenting that there were "strong grounds" to believe that Mahmood had lied at a pre-trial hearing and tried to manipulate evidence against the co-defendant Tulisa.
 Tulisa was cleared of supplying Class A drugs.
 After these events, The Sun released a statement saying that the newspaper "takes the Judge's remarks very seriously.
-Mahmood has been suspended pending an immediate internal investigation."
+Mahmood has been suspended pending an immediate internal investigation".